 What are the symptoms of measles?

-Measles infection during pregnancy can result in a high risk of premature labour, miscarriage, stillbirth and low birth weight infants.
-Pregnant women should talk to their health care provider if they have been exposed to measles.
+Measles infection during pregnancy can result in a high risk of premature labour, miscarriage, stillbirth, and low birth weight infants.
+Pregnant individuals should talk to their health care provider if they have been exposed to measles.
 Children with measles should be watched closely since it can lead to serious complications.

 How is measles spread?

 The measles virus spreads easily from person to person: